The very best TV shows streaming on Stan

-Netflix might be the master of original television shows but local streaming service Stan is more concerned with quality over quantity.
-Sure, Stan is also in the biz of creating original content, and it’s had its fair share of successes too such as the breakout comedy No Activity, but the true value of Stan is measured by its back catalogue of binge-worthy classics.
+Netflix might be the master of original television shows, but local streaming service Stan is more concerned with quality over quantity.
+Sure, Stan is also in the biz of creating original content, and it’s had its fair share of successes too, such as the breakout comedy No Activity.
+But the true value of Stan is measured by its back catalogue of binge-worthy classic TV shows (and its top-notch movies).
 The type of comfort food television that you return to time and time again.
-So without further hesitation, here are the best TV shows on Stan in no particular order.
+So without further hesitation, here are the best TV shows on Stan.

 Stream for free tonight with these trials

 Search Party is one of the most pleasant surprises on television in recent memory.
 This is no small part, thanks to Alia Shawkat’s (Arrested Development) electric (and sometimes frightening) performance.

 Like the Disney fish that bears her namesake, Dory starts the series somewhat adrift.
 Knocked back from job after job, she finds herself carrying the weight of existential boredom until a mystery comes knocking at her door.
 When a former college friend (well, acquaintance) is declared missing, Dory enlists her boyfriend, Drew, and their two best friends for a mission to find the missing woman.
 But things get blurry as Dory’s single-minded pursuit for purpose takes over all reason.

 Over three seasons, Dory’s insatiable desire to be seen, needed, takes some very dark turns, and her doting friends become backseat passengers on the bumpy ride.